 ACBS Boat Classifications

-- Late Classic: A boat built after 1975 through the year 25 years prior to the current year.
+- Late Classic: Any boat built after 1975 through the year 25 years prior to the current year.

 ACBS Judging Classes

-While the judging of classic boats is not the primary function of The Antique and Classic Boat society, Inc. (ACBS) and its chapters, it does create an incentive to restore and maintain vessels of interest to a high level of quality.
+While the judging of classic boats is not the primary function of ACBS and its chapters, boat judging does create an incentive to restore and maintain classic boats to a high level of quality.
 This promotes pride of ownership and a concern for authenticity, which is then recognized through the presentation of awards.

-Boats classified as Historic up through Late Classic will be judged separately as Preserved or Restored Boats, described below.
+Boats classified as Historic up through Late Classic will be judged separately as Preserved, Restored, or Resto-Mod Boats, described below.